 While you're still here in the Images panel, you can delete all or specific WebP copies.
 Just tick a corresponding image and choose Delete from the Actions dropdown.
 The images will then be converted to WebP by the conversion method set in settings.

-Test WebP Images
+Step 4: Test WebP images

 Except for the Images panel, you can test WebP images on the storefront.